How Does LPG – Propane Turn from Liquid to Gas?

 |

-How Liquid LPG Gets Converted to Gas – LPG (Propane) Vaporisation
+How LPG Liquid to Vapor Conversion Happens – LPG (Propane) Vaporisation

 Liquid LPG boils and turns back into gas vapour when you release some of the pressure in the gas bottle, by turning on your gas appliance.

-The vapour pressure in the bottle also increases with temperature, as explained below.
+The LPG vaporisation rate and pressure in the bottle also increases with temperature, as explained below.

 How LPG-Propane Boils